Ashet-Technologies/Ashet-OS/README.md

 ## Contributing

-This project uses [Zig 0.14.0](https://ziglang.org/download/#release-0.14.0) to compile most of the sources.
+This project uses [Zig 0.14.1](https://ziglang.org/download/#release-0.14.1) to compile most of the sources.

-In addition, an installation of [Python 3](https://www.python.org/) is required right now.

 ### Compiling The Project